hackoregon/postgis-geocoder-test/Docker/README.md

 docker stop postgis_geocoder
 ```

 The image is now ready for use.
+The final populated image is about 2.3 GB.